Josh-Miller/stylize-handlebars/README.md

 ## How to use in Stylize

-Intall in your Stylize project
+Install in your Stylize project
 ```
 $ npm i stylize-handlebars --save
 ```